MangatH/Pewlett-Hackard-Analysis/README.md

 ### Results
 * The situation is referred as 'Silver Tsunami' rightly, as a huge percentage of workforce is expected to retire at a given point of time.

-The following code assisted in finding out various retiring titles.
+The following query assisted in finding out various retiring titles.

 <img width="567" alt="retirement titles" src="https://user-images.githubusercontent.com/111387025/195025583-d87bb269-7d92-4730-8a17-93f698abc029.png">